vivek1833/Notes-DSA/Java/Microservices.md

 ---

-### 3. **CQRS (Command Query Responsibility Segregation) and Event Sourcing**
+### <ins>3.
+CQRS (Command Query Responsibility Segregation) and Event Sourcing</ins>

-Using **CQRS** and **Event Sourcing** allows you to have a read-optimized view that may combine data from multiple services.
+- Using **CQRS** and **Event Sourcing** allows you to have a read-optimized view that may combine data from multiple services.

-#### Steps:
+- Steps:
     - In CQRS, you have separate models for reads and writes.
 The write model (command model) updates data in the respective databases (e.g., `User Service` and `Order Service` ).
     - The read model (query model) is designed for fast retrieval of aggregated data from multiple services, often using a separate read-optimized database or cache.

-#### Example:
+- Example:
     - When a new order is created, the **Order Service** updates its database.
     - The **Event Store** (e.g., Kafka, RabbitMQ) receives events for the newly created order and user information.
     - A **Read Model** service listens to these events and creates a **denormalized view** that includes user and order information for efficient querying.

 #### Considerations:
 - **Complexity**: This approach adds complexity due to managing separate models for reading and writing.
 - **Data Consistency**: This pattern works well for eventual consistency where real-time consistency isn't a strict requirement.

 ---

-### 4. **Data Federation**
+### <ins>4.
+Data Federation</ins>

-A **data federation** solution can create a unified query layer that can fetch data from multiple microservices and provide it in a single response.
+- A **data federation** solution can create a unified query layer that can fetch data from multiple microservices and provide it in a single response.
 A **data federation** solution can create a unified query layer that can fetch data from multiple microservices and provide it in a single response.

-In this approach:
+- In this approach:
     - A query layer (possibly an API Gateway or dedicated service) communicates with both the **User Service** and **Order Service**.
     - The service then **federates** the results, combining data from multiple services and returning it in a unified response.
-  For example, using **GraphQL** can help achieve this federation pattern, as GraphQL allows you to define a unified schema that queries multiple backends (services).
+    - For example, using **GraphQL** can help achieve this federation pattern, as GraphQL allows you to define a unified schema that queries multiple backends (services).

-#### Example (using GraphQL Federation):
+- Example (using GraphQL Federation):

 ```graphql
 type User {